-A designated hospice program means a hospice program that has entered into a separate contract with Medica to provide hospice services to members.
+Medica contracts with hospice programs to provide hospice services to members.
 The specific services you receive may vary depending upon which program you select.

 Respite care is a form of hospice services that gives uncompensated primary caregivers (i.e., family members or friends) rest or relief when necessary to maintain a terminally ill member at home.
-Respite care is limited to not more than five consecutive days at a time.